wwwllllllll/bcm-wiced-sdk/README.txt

      SOLUTION : Remove " -rtos auto " from the <WICED-SDK>/Tools/OpenCD/OpenOCD
                 .cfg file that matches your hardware debugger (ie. BCM9WCD1EVAL1.cfg for WICED Evaluation Boards)

- * Support for IAR toolchain is available for STM32F2xx platform only (support for other platforms TBD)

  * AP mode when running with WPA/WPA2 encryption is limited to 4 STA clients